AuReMe/aucome/README.rst

 			├── species_2.gbk

+.. warning:: Remember to check the versions of `Pathway Tools <http://bioinformatics.ai.sri.com/ptools/>`__ and `MetaCyc <https://metacyc.org/>`__ before running the check command.

-Once you have put your species in the studied_organisms folder and the model in model_organisms, a check must be done on the data using:
+Once you have put your species in the studied_organisms folder, a check must be done on the data using:

 Check command
 ~~~~~~~~~~~~~